 Everything changed for us when Yolo came along.
 Literally every aspect of our lives has changed for the better.

-You see, an Assistance Dog HAS to start working with a child like Skye as early as early as 4 years old.
+You see, an Assistance Dog HAS to start working with a child like Skye as early as 4 years old.
 After the age of seven, it’s simply too late!

-If I could sum up in one word the reason we desperately wanted an Assistance Dog, and the single biggest thing Yolo does for Skye, it’s this on – safety.
+If I could sum up in one word the reason we desperately wanted an Assistance Dog, and the single biggest thing Yolo does for Skye, it’s this one – safety.

 And Yolo delivered on that immediately by putting a flat stop to the bolting.
 Whenever we set foot outside the house now, Skye and Yolo are physically attached by a strap that’s clipped on to Yolo’s harness and to a belt that Skye wears.

 So even if she wanted to bolt, she couldn’t.
 But the real miracle is that she just doesn’t want to bolt anymore!

 For us, the next really big thing was the effect Yolo had on us all as a family.
 As I mentioned, we’d reached the stage where we just couldn’t really do anything as a family anymore, because the meltdowns had us all oozing stress.